niko-roether/niji/README.md

 modules = ["hyprland", "waybar"]
 ```

-technically, all other configuration options are optional, but it is a good idea to set
+Technically, all other configuration options are optional, but it is a good idea to set
-a few other global options, like this
+a few other global options, like this:

 ```toml
 modules = ["hyprland", "wayland"]